helenb/slides/slides.md

 ```

 <!--
 We started using Sass widely at Torchbox in about 2011 - I remember because I had to learn it on returning from maternity leave after my second son was born.

 Sass gave us a componentised approach to our CSS files, using imports.

 But before Sass, we tended to have separate CSS files for just a few key areas of the site: generic html definitions, the site structure, the navigation, and one for each page.

 Here you can see some structural code from asthma uk. (look who wrote it!).
-You can it has id selectors and nested code which we'd never use these days, but overall it's actually not horrible at all to read.
+You can see it has id selectors and nested code which we'd never use these days.

 You can see that our layout is done using 'floats'.

+Overall it's not too bad to read.
 -->

 ---